mhowlett/infumap/README.md

 Then point your web browser at `http://localhost:8000`.

+## Configuration

-The first time you do this, a default settings file and data folder will be created in `~/.infumap/`.
+The first time you run Infumap, a default settings file and data folder will be created in `~/.infumap/`.

 You can instruct Infumap to read the settings file from a custom location (and you can specify a custom data directory in that if you want) like so: